temcocontrols/T3000-API/README.md

 # T3000 API

-T3000 API, a storage of building dbs and hvac applications This is the API for interacting with the database.
+T3000 API,This is the API for interacting with the building database.

 For the full documentation check [the web documentation](https://temcocontrols-app-lib-docs.netlify.app)